-Ferndale Streets to be Painted Saturday, Oct.
-1st
+Ferndale Streets to be Painted Sat.
+Aug 26th and Sept.
+9th

-City of Ferndale and Whatcom County Public Works will be striping the streets in the Ferndale area this Saturday, Oct.
-1st.
+City of Ferndale will be painting traffic lanes in the Ferndale area Saturday, August 26th and Saturday, Sept 9th weather permitting.
 Signs and cones will be utilized to keep drivers out of the wet paint and No Parking signs will be going up in various locations in order to maintain access to paint areas.
+Please follow directions and do not park in places identified for painting by the signage.

 The fresh coats of paint that crews apply during spring, summer and fall months will make it easier for drivers to see the road when the winter rains return.